-There are several window design ideas you can implement based on your intended purpose.
-Energy-efficient windows let you put a barrier between you and the elements, while picture windows stream in more lighting, which is a benefit if you have a large living area or space you want to highlight with natural lighting.
+You can implement several window design ideas based on your intended purpose.
+Energy-efficient windows let you put a barrier between you and the elements.
+In contrast, picture windows stream in more lighting, which is beneficial if you have a large living area or space you want to highlight with natural lighting.
 You can even add a bay window for an inviting seating area or to enhance the appearance of your home.

-When learning how to install a window, it’s important to prime the area first.
-Once it’s measured and you’ve got the correct size window in hand, simply insert it into the cutout.
-Before you secure it with the nailing fins, double-check to ensure it’s level.
-It’s easier to adjust the mount before securing it than it is to remove and re-position the window.
+When learning how to install a window, it’s essential to prime the area first.
+Once it’s measured and you have the correct size window, simply insert it into the cutout.
+Before securing it with the nailing fins, please double-check to ensure it’s level.
+It’s easier to adjust the mount before booking it than removing and re-posting the window.

-After you secure the window, insulate it properly with the insulation of your choice; caulk and foam are popular because they are easy to spray on after the window is in position.
-Then, paint or stain any cosmetic framing pieces, if needed, reapply the siding on your home and attach the frame around the window.
+After you secure the window, insulate it correctly with the insulation you choose; caulk and foam are popular because they are easy to spray on after the window is in position.
+Then, paint or stain any cosmetic framing pieces; if needed, reapply the siding on your home and attach the frame around the window.

 Whether you’re looking to improve the curb value of your home or find that you need to replace your unit due to drafts, cracks, or rotting wood, this window and door installation guide can help you prepare for the task at hand.
 After installing the units, put on the final touches, including your window and door hardware, and sit back to enjoy your handiwork.